Programming-Notes-all-languages/Computer-Logic-and-Design/Boolean Algebra and Digital Logic/Readme.md

 </details>

 ### Prime Implicants
-<em>Prime implicants</em> are the product terms (AND of variables_ obtained from grouping 1s in a Karnaugh map.
+<em>Prime implicants</em> are the product terms (AND of variables) obtained from grouping 1s in a Karnaugh map.
 It represents the largest possible group, meaning it cannot be combined with other adjacent 1s to make it bigger

 ### Essential Prime Implicants
 An <em>essential prime implicant</em> is a prime implicant that covers at least one minterm that is not covered by any other prime implicant.
 These are mandatory to include in the minimized operation

-All essential prime implicants are prime implicants; however, not a prime implicants are essential prime implicants
+All essential prime implicants are prime implicants; however, not all prime implicants are essential prime implicants

 <details>
     <summary>Example problem</summary>